YukiShirai/conpt/README.md

 ```

 # Contact
-If you have any questions, feel free to ask questions via issues.
+If you have any questions, feel free to ask questions via issues or email.

-Yuki Shirai (yukishirai4869@g.ucla.edu)
+[@YukiShirai](https://github.com/YukiShirai) (yukishirai4869@g.ucla.edu)

+# Acknowledgements
+[@ColinTogashi](https://github.com/ColinTogashi) for discussion about CMake and pybind11.

 # Reference
 [1] [Y. Shirai, D. K. Jha, A. U. Raghunathan, D. Romeres, "Chance-Constrained Optimization in Contact-Rich Systems